Nomads Data Privacy Statement for Children

 · It will undertake relevant development and training.

 · It will hold a register of every child involved with the society and will retain a contact name and number close at hand in case of emergencies.

 The society has safeguarding and child protection procedures which accompany this policy.
 This policy should also be read in conjunction with the society’s Equal Opportunities Policy and Health & Safety Policy.

 The society has a Safeguarding Officer, who is in charge of ensuring that the child protection policy and procedures are adhered to.
-That person’s name is Jackie Shearer.
-Contact Jackie: 01483 284717 or [email protected]
+That person’s name is Elaine Burns, and she can be contacted on 01483 283723 or 07765967394.

 The policy will be given to the director and stage manager of any production which involves children.
 A copy of the policy will be pinned on the foyer noticeboard and the backstage noticeboard.
 All members of the Nomad Council will have their own copy.

 This policy will be regularly monitored by the Nomad Council and will be subject to annual review.

 Approved by the Nomad Management Committee Council on 6th June 2022